Temple West: Battle of Menorca

 In 1756, West, now a rear-admiral, was appointed second-in-command to Admiral Byng to lead a hastily assembled squadron to the relief of Menorca.
 West sailed aboard Buckingham, Flag-Captain Michael Everitt, and the fleet saw action on 20 May 1756, the day after their arrival.
 West had command of the van, which attacked the rear of the French van and drew heavy fire.
 In the rear, Byng, who had insufficient sail on to promptly come up and support the van, declined to put on further sail, citing the court-martial of Thomas Mathews at the Battle of Toulon.
 (Mathews had attacked the enemy individually while flying a signal to attack in line of battle, resulting in a confused and disorderly attack.)
 The French drew off at the end of the day, and the English fleet lacked the weather gage to pursue.

 After Menorca

 Both Byng and West were recalled from command after the battle, beginning the process which culminated in the court-martial and execution of Byng, for failing to do his duty "to his utmost".
 West, on the contrary, was received as a hero, and was appointed a Lord Commissioner of the Admiralty on 17 November 1756 and promoted to Vice-Admiral.
 The fate of his superior greatly affected West, who afterwards declined a command, saying that "although he could answer for his loyalty and good intentions, he could not undertake to be held capitally responsible on all occasions for the correctness of his judgment".
 He died not long after, on 9 August 1757, and was buried in Westminster Abbey, where there is a handsome monument.

+Family

+West married Frances Balchen (1710–1793), daughter of Admiral Sir John Balchen, on 6 June 1737.
+They were the parents of Balchen West (1746–1793) and hence grandparents of: